Do Contact Lenses Expire?

 - Resting your eyes often without contacts in

-- Never trying to extend contact use beyond their shelf life
+- Never try to extend contact use beyond their shelf life

 To prevent irritation caused by old contact lenses, it’s essential to replace them as recommended by an eye doctor or optometrist.
 Even if you practice proper eye care and contact lens hygiene, contacts must be discarded and replaced as directed.

-Contact lenses and their prescriptions provide expiration dates to ensure that wearers receive suitable medical products and to identify any issues linked with their use.
+Contact lenses and their prescriptions provide expiration dates to ensure that wearers receive suitable medical products and to identify any issues linked to their use.

-Wearing contact lenses that are past their shelf life significantly increases your risk of eye infections and other related issues.
+Wearing contact lenses past their shelf life significantly increases your risk of eye infections and other related issues.

-What if I have unused contacts that are expired?
+What if I have unused contacts that will expire soon?

-If you’re concerned about wasting contact lenses that will expire soon, wear your contacts in order of oldest to newest, as long as none are past their expiration date.
+If you’re concerned about wasting contact lenses that will expire soon, wear your contacts from oldest to newest, as long as none are past their expiration date.